Dwerg01/Dwerg01/README.md

-### Hi 👋, This is my space and I love making it my own
+### Hi 👋, thanks for dropping in.
+---

-## My main aim using code is to help e-shop owners get the most from their stores
+## Professionally I code to help e-shop owners get the most from their stores

-## My favourites are CSS > JavaScript > Liquid Templating > HTML > all the rest
+## My favourites are CSS > JavaScript > Liquid Templating > HTML > CMS > all the rest

-> "learn something new every day"
+> "Be better than you were yesterday"

 # I'm an Independent Developer & Freelancer 👨🏽‍💻